Tiny Travel Tales: The People You Meet Scuba Diving

 The Cast of Characters

-Every boat has its characters.
+Every boat has its cast of characters.
 On this trip, mine looked like this:

 A recent college grad and her boyfriend, who brought a graduation sash for underwater photos.
 She shared her mask defogger with me—two drops of kindness.

-Three college girls squeezing in dives before returning to school or summer trips with family.
+Three college girls are squeezing in dives before returning to school or summer trips with family.

 Four California women on a multi-day trip, diving in drysuits like it was their religion.
 They laughed off the idea of a “surface interval” longer than a week.